volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 ---
-title: Add Redux with Typescript to your React applicaton (June 2020)
+title: Add Redux With Typescript To Your React Application (June 2020)
 tag:
   - React
+promote: false
 metaDescription: Configuring React application to use Redux can be confusing, especially at the beginning, so here's a practical step-by-step guide how to do it.